 - Take all five samples from different locations to ensure representative samples (Miniature Stockpile)

-Stay tuned for Part 3, the final blog post in this series, in which we’ll cover tips for testing a prepared sample.
+Check out Part 3, the final blog post in this series, in which we’ll cover tips for testing a prepared sample.
 We’ll outline some of the main tests, necessary equipment and tips for effective sieve analysis of coarse aggregate.